Warning: Undefined variable $bhv in /ext/web/studiumgenerale/lib/php/publication.php on line 45

 ‘With this project, Theatre NO99 aimed to explore and criticise large-scale manipulation and the elitist power of political decision-makers, who often claim that politics is too complex for common citizens, thus excluding them from the democratic process.’

-Let us take a closer look at their strategies of subversive affirmation.
+.
 Firstly, Theatre NO99’s political technologies are precise and intelligent copies (affirmations) of existing party strategies and ways of manipulating the media.
 They used ‘every trick of the populist handbook,’ as the company put it in the film Ash and Money, which documents the entire creation process.
 Subsequently, the Estonian flag features regularly in visual campaign materials, next to other nationalist symbols.
 Tiit Ojasoo, one of Theatre NO99’s artistic directors who plays the party leader, is styled as a younger Putin lookalike to confirm the patriarchist idea of the strong male leader.
 Online clips and large banners in the street address the through line in the campaign, a call upon bankers to take responsibility for inequitable loans and financial crises, thus repeating the populist trope of equality, power to the people and call for accountability of those in power.

 This rhetoric taps into a deeply felt sense of powerlessness and citizens’ desire to take back control, a sentiment that fuels populism worldwide (we might think here of Brexit in the UK, or the MAGA movement in the US